Madharaasi: Critical response

 Arun Antony of Deccan Herald gave 2.5/5 stars and wrote "‘Madharaasi’ is only for fans of Sivakarthikeyan and his comedic timing and charm."
 Gowtham S of Pinkvilla gave 2.5/5 stars and wrote "Madharaasi is a thrilling action entertainer that delivers brief cinematic highs but lacks emotional and narrative depth.
 While the story had the potential of becoming the next ‘Kaththi,’ or ‘Thuppakki,’ the film fell short in execution."
 Bhuvanesh Chandar of The Hindu wrote "After an excellent first half, the screenplay maintains its pace in the second half, at least until before the below-par final act.
 Towards the end, though, Murugadoss trades reasoning for some hero-appeasement that appears odd. [...]
 Madharaasi, thankfully, comes as a saving grace, showing how impactful action can be when propelled by well-written pathos."
 Deccan Chronicle gave it 2/5 stars and wrote "Madhrasi Fails to Pack a Punch Due to Dreary Narration.
 Sivakarthikeyan, known for comedy-centric hits like Don and Doctor, gives his all to fit into a muscular action avatar, but the uneven writing limits his impact.
 Anirudh Ravichander, expected to elevate the film with catchy tunes and a pulsating background score, surprisingly falls short."

 Box office

 In India, Madharaasi was released alongside Bad Girl, Ghaati, Gandhi Kannadi, Baaghi 4 and The Bengal Files, and was initially projected to gross ₹18 crore worldwide in its opening day.
 The film went on to earn an estimated ₹13 crore domestically on its first day, the highest among the new releases, and ₹21 crore worldwide, marking the second-highest opening day for Sivakarthikeyan after Amaran.
 On its second day, it grossed ₹11.75 crore in India, making its domestic gross ₹25.40 crore.

+In Malaysia, the film opened in second place, finishing ahead of Jackie Chan's The Shadow's Edge, before dropping to sixth place in its following week.

 It concluded its theatrical run with worldwide gross estimated to be ₹100 crore.

+Lawsuit

+Post-release, the producer sued Murugadoss seeking compensation, saying the director had promised to keep the budget around ₹110 crore but overshot to ₹170 crore.